 An Agile development methodology is suited towards more complex projects, providing that there exists a mutual understanding of this complexity between the client and the developer, and in cases where there is ambiguity surrounding the functionality and the functionality is key.

 A more predictive software development methodology is the Waterfall method.

 It does as it says, with each stage of the development process, from requirements to design to implementation flowing on in distinct stages, from one to the next.

 It is a more formal approach that works best when the customer knows exactly what they want and nothing changes other than bug fixes.
 It gets a lot of discredit because the vast majority of customers don’t know what they want, so Agile processes are far more effective at finding out just what customers want – and giving it to them.
-Hopefully however, if the budget is fixed and client’s understanding of the requirements remains abstract, any ambiguity can be offset by the development team’s wealth of past experience ( ie. Creativ Digital ;).
-This is a big “if”, but often times there is no getting around it.
+Hopefully, however, if the budget is fixed and the client’s understanding of the requirements remains abstract, any ambiguity can be offset by the development team’s wealth of past experience ( ie. Creativ Digital ;).
+This is a big “if”, but oftentimes there is no getting around it.

 At the core of any success or failure of any software development project are the requirements!
-Both the client and the development team must do whatever can be done to condense the abstract soup in some sort of hearty stew, or be brave enough to walk on air for part of the journey at least.
-Then and only then and only with a mild degree of certainty can we ensure that we aren’t building a metaphorical bridge to nowhere.
+Both the client and the development team must do whatever can be done to condense the abstract soup in some sort of hearty stew or be brave enough to walk on air for part of the journey at least.
+Then and only then and only with a mild degree of certainty can we ensure that we aren’t building a metaphorical bridge to anywhere.

 We’ll leave an analysis of the requirements phase for the next blog entry!